howardbdev/diy-json-serializer-ruby-v-000/README.md

 ## Overview
 This is a code-along.
 [Manually fork and clone the repository on GitHub](help.learn.co/workflow-tips/github/how-to-manually-open-a-lab) to follow along.

+## Overview
+This is a code-along.
+[Manually fork and clone the repository on GitHub](http://help.learn.co/workflow-tips/github/how-to-manually-open-a-lab) to follow along.

 Continuing with our blog application, we'll be improving our blog post API to provide more structure and more efficient data access.
 Make sure to run `rake db:seed` to set up some starting data!